• Skip to main content

 🤔What are overnight oats

-Overnight oats are a way of preparing oats that do not require cooking.
+Overnight oats are a no-cook way of making oats.
 Ingredients like rolled oats, yogurt, and chia seeds are soaked in milk overnight, allowing oats enough time to absorb the liquid and soften up.
-This results in a creamy texture that is similar to cooked oats.
+This results in a creamy texture similar to porridge.

 💚Why you will love this recipe

-• A satisfying and filling breakfast that tastes like pudding
+• A satisfying and filling breakfast that tastes like dessert

 • Nutrient-dense, wholesome, and packed with fiber